 - Take care of yourself.
 Grief can be hard on your health.
-Try to eat right, exercise, and get enough sleep.
+Try to eat right, make exercise a part of your daily routine, take your medicine, and get enough sleep.
 Bad habits, such as drinking too much alcohol or smoking, can put your health at risk.
-Be sure to take your medicines as your doctor ordered.
-Remember to see the doctor for your usual visits.
+Keep up with your usual visits to your healthcare provider.

 - Join a grief support group.
 Sometimes it helps to talk to people who are also grieving.
-Check with hospitals, religious groups, and local agencies to find out about support groups.
+Check with hospitals, religious communities, and local agencies to find out about support groups.

 - Try not to make any major changes right away.
 It’s a good idea to wait for a while before making big decisions like moving or changing jobs.

 - See your doctor.
-If you're having trouble taking care of your everyday activities, like getting dressed or fixing meals, talk to your doctor.
+If you’re having trouble taking care of your everyday activities, like getting dressed or fixing meals, talk to your healthcare provider.

-- Don't think you have to handle your grief alone.
+- Don’t be afraid to seek professional help.
 Sometimes short-term talk therapy with a counselor can help.